chenzhiliang94/Happenings-NUS/README.md

 2. HappeningsBot gives a brief summary of the bot's functions and commands
 3. HappeningsBot provides a url link for user to grant the bot access to his/her account
 4. User enters his/her NUS email and password
-5. HappeningsBot asks if user is interested in what kinds of emails (Events, recruitment, internships)
+5. HappeningsBot asks for user's interest in specific categories of emails(Events, recruitment, internships)
 6. User chooses one or more types of emails choice
 7. Use case ends